Snowflake-Labs/getting_started_with_retail_snowflake_intelligence/README.md

 [![Snowflake - Certified](https://img.shields.io/badge/Snowflake-Certified-2ea44f?style=for-the-badge&logo=snowflake)](https://developers.snowflake.com/solutions/)
-# No Notebooks Test

-This comprehensive guide demonstrates Testing SQL-only demo without notebooks.
-You will explore Snowflake's powerful capabilities to build a complete data solution.
+# Retail Intelligence

+This comprehensive demo showcases **Retail Intelligence** capabilities for AI-powered retail analytics with customer sentiment analysis using Lather and Leaf hand soap company as a real-world example.
+You'll explore Semantic Models, Snowflake Intelligence, Cortex Analyst to build a complete end-to-end solution.
+Follow the step-by-step setup to experience how Snowflake's unified platform enables intelligent, data-driven decision making.

 ## 🚀 Quick Start

 Get up and running with this demo in just a few steps:

 1. **Setup**: Run the setup script to create all necessary Snowflake objects
-2. **Explore**: Open the starter notebook to begin your analysis journey
-3. **Interact**: Launch the Streamlit app for interactive data exploration
-4. **Learn**: Follow along with the step-by-step QuickStart guide
+2. **Experience**: Follow the Snowflake Intelligence demo prompts to explore AI-powered analytics

 For detailed instructions, see the [Getting Started](#-getting-started) section below.